-St. Augustine College is an open-admission institution.
-The Open Admissions Policy sets forth two basic criteria for
+We are an open-admission institution.
+The Open Admissions Policy sets forth two basic criteria for admission:

 General Admission Requirements

 To be admitted into the College, all applicants must complete the application for admission together with related

 forms.
 Students who have completed high school or its equivalent, or have earned a minimum of 24 transferable

 semester credit hours (see Transfer of Credits) from other colleges, will be admitted as regular students upon

 Official high school transcript (distance high school must be accredited by a regional association*)

 Official transcript of the General Educational Development (GED) Test (Distance GED is not acceptable)

 Proof of completion of equivalent high school work in a foreign country, or

 Official college transcript showing at least 24 transferable semester credit hours.
 Admission on the basis of